dimkr/tootik/FEDERATION.md

 ## Following

-tootik doesn't know whether or not `a.localdomain` responds to `Follow` activities sent to actors owned by the same DID on `b.localdomain` and `c.localdomain`.
+tootik doesn't know whether or not `a.localdomain` responds to `Follow` activities sent to actors owned by the same DID on `b.localdomain` and `c.localdomain`, and it doesn't know whether or not all three servers agree about the list of followers for this DID.

 Therefore:
 * When a user asks to follow a portable actor, tootik behaves as if the user requested to follow all currently known actors that share the same DID.
-* Every time one of these actors sends an `Accept` activity, tootik marks the existing request as accepted.
+* Every time one of these actors sends an `Accept` activity, tootik marks the request for this actor as accepted.
 * Every time an additional actor that shares the same DID sends an `Accept` activity, tootik behaves as if the user requested to follow this actor and marks the request as accepted.
-* Every time an additional actor that shares the same DID is discovered, tootik behaves as if the user requested to follow this actor and copies the request status from a previous request.
+* Every time an additional actor that shares the same DID is fetched for the first time, tootik behaves as if the user requested to follow this actor and copies the request status from a previous request.

 If `alice@a.localdomain` shares the same DID as `bob@b.localdomain`, tootik on `a.localdomain` doesn't add the `Collection-Synchronization` header when it forwards activities by `bob@b.localdomain` to `carol@c.localdomain`, because `alice@a.localdomain` and `bob@b.localdomain` may disagree about the list of followers due to interoperability issues or simply because federation and persistent storage are not 100% reliable.